Hands-on Activity Exploring Variables While Testing & Improving Mint-Mobiles

 Engineering Connection

 When developing a new product or device, engineers go through many iterations of the engineering design process.
 First, they imagine lots of ideas and share them with their teammates.
-Then, the team decides on one best design and plans its final materials, specifications, functionality and aesthetics.
-Before building a full-scale prototype, they create a small model on which they perform many tests with different independent variables to optimize performance and cost.
-Once a model has been perfected, they build at full scale.
+Then, the team decides on one best design and plans its final materials, specifications, functionality, and aesthetics.
+Before building a full-scale prototype, they often create a small model to perform tests, varying independent variables such as mass, wheel type, or shape, to see how these changes affect motion and energy transfer.
+By observing how forces, friction, and energy impact performance, engineers can optimize their designs for speed, stability, and efficiency while keeping cost in mind.
+Once a model has been refined through testing and improvement, they build it at full scale.
+This mirrors the scientific process, helping students understand how Newton’s laws of motion, energy transfer, and forces apply in real-world engineering.

 Learning Objectives